susimsek/spring-boot-graalvm-native-example/README.md

 ## 📖 Features

-- 🚀 **High Performance**: Leverages GraalVM Native Image for improved performance and startup time.
+- 🚀 **High Performance**: Powered by GraalVM Native Image for faster startup times and reduced memory footprint.
-- 🌐 **Modern Spring Boot**: Built on the latest Spring Boot version.
+- 🌐 **Modern Spring Boot**: Utilizes the latest Spring Boot version, optimized for GraalVM compatibility.
-- 🔐 **Secure**: Implements robust authentication mechanisms.
+- 🛠️ **Production-Ready**: Supports native builds for cloud-native and containerized deployments.
-- 🔄 **Extensible**: Add your own features with ease.
+- 🔄 **Extensible**: Easily adaptable with the flexibility to add custom features.

 ## 🎥 Demo Preview